 – Breaks can help them retain information in memory (important for studying or rehearsing a speech etc.)

 – Taking short breaks every now and then helps people re-focus on their big-picture goals.

-Do you think routines make people more creative?
+Do you think routines make people less creative?

-Well, yes and no. Maintaining a routine allows people to focus their mental resources on important work and spend more time and effort on creative or demanding tasks.
-In this way, a routine might boost their creativity.
+Well, yes and no. Keeping a routine allows people to focus their mental resources on important work and spend more time and effort on creative or demanding tasks.
+In this sense, a routine might boost their creativity.
 However, being too loyal to routines is not good for creative thinking.
-When sticking to set habits and rigid thinking patterns, people tend to do the same things the same ways over and over.
+When sticking to established habits and rigid thinking patterns, people tend to do the same things the same ways over and over.
 As a result, they might become less open to change, innovation and new ideas.
-So, knowing when to rely on routines and when to break them and seek variety is critical in building a creative and sharp mind, and enjoying a more fulfilling life.
+So, knowing when to rely on routines and when to break them and seek variety is critical to leading a fulfilling life.

 Do you think routines work better for old people or young people?

 That’s a tough question.
 I think old people might value routines more than the young.
 Old people seem to rely on routines and keep healthier and better habits.
 Young people, on the other hand, believe they have a long future ahead, so they prefer novel experiences.
 They embrace change and take risks while older people tend to settle and prefer what has always worked best for them.
 Another thing is that “with age comes wisdom” so old people might develop more effective routines than children and young adults.

 FEEDBACK THẬT TỪ HỌC VIÊN THẬT đã đạt IELTS 7.0 – 8.0 của cô Dương Vũ: